nohren/react-digital-rain/README.md

 **Edge cases:**

-If the components height or width becomes larger than the screens height or width, then the visual viewport cannot focus on all the tiles., gifs will pause and lose timing.
-This is a browser feature and not a bug... something about being out of sight and taking up computing resources and stuff.
+If the components height or width becomes larger than the screens height or width, then the visual viewport cannot focus on all the tiles i.e tiles will pause and lose timing.
+This is a browser feature and not a bug... something about freeing up computing resources and stuff.
 It's strongly recommended not to make this component larger than window.screen.height or window.screen.width.

-When switching between tabs and scrolling it in and out of view, it will simply restart the animation.
+When switching between tabs and scrolling in and out of view, it will simply restart the animation.